 No other organisation offered such a service, so Caroline began reading on a voluntary basis at her local hospice, the Pembridge Palliative Care Centre.

 Hospital professionals at the Pembridge encouraged Caroline to read to stroke survivors.

 After several months and a great deal of learning, InterAct was launched.
 Stroke survivors were now the charity's key beneficiaries.

 InterAct understands that stroke is a life-changing event and that recovery is a lifelong process.
 The charity has grown and thrived.
 The recognition and support from stroke survivors, their families and friends, therapists, medical specialists and their staff is key to InterAct's continued success.

-We now read in 19 hospitals (including in Scotland and Wales) and over 50 stroke clubs across the country, as well as delivering ongoing community projects.
+We now read in 19 hospitals (including in Scotland and Wales) and 35 stroke clubs across the country, as well as delivering ongoing community projects.